fvollmer/LanguageVisualization/README.md

   - virtual packages

 ## Usage
-Import the language ''jetbrains.mps.langvisualization'' to your structure model (Ctrl + L).
-Add a new ''language visualization node'' to the structure model and name it as you like.
-Select the new node an choose from its conext meu "Visualize" (Ctrl + Alt + V).
+Import the language `langvis` to your structure model (Ctrl + L).
+Add a new "language visualization node" to the structure model and name it as you like.
+Select the new node an choose from its conext menu "Visualize" (Ctrl + Alt + V).
 The mbeddr Visualization panel should be opened.
 You can click on elements of the UML diagram to navigate through your language.

 ## State
 Note: This is the first shot for this language.
 There are lots of possibilities to improve it.
 Everybody is welcome to add some code or share ideas.